McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Methods

 Figure \ref{fig:disk} exhibits how the assumed properties of our AGN disk model depend on an assumed SMBH mass.
 Among them, the outer disk radius ($R_{\mathrm{outer}}$), trap radius ($R_{\mathrm{trap}}$), and the outer radius of the inner disk ($R_{\mathrm{inner}}$) are defined in the \mcfacts{} configuration in terms of $R_g = G * M_{\mathrm{SMBH}} / c^2$.
 The standard assumptions for these quantities are: $R_{\mathrm{outer}} = 50,000 R_g$, $R_{\mathrm{trap}} = 700 R_g$, and $R_{\mathrm{inner}} = 50 R_g$ around a $M_{\mathrm{SMBH}} = 10^8 \msun$ SMBH.
 In such a system, $R_{\mathrm{outer}} = 50,000 R_g$ corresponds to a distance of $\sim 0.25$ pc, which is an appropriate outer radius, given traditional theoretical considerations on the sizes of accretion disks ($\order{10^4} R_g$), coupled with observational evidence that real disks are factors of a few times larger \citep[e.g.][]{Morgan2010}.
 Our value for the location of a migration trap corresponds to the location of the migration trap found by \citet{Bellovary16} for the \citet{SG03} disk model of $M_{\mathrm{SMBH}} = 10^8 \msun$.
 The separation of inner disk objects at $R_{\mathrm{inner}} = 50 R_g$ is due to the decay time of a $10 \msun$ black hole in a circular orbit merging with the SMBH ($\sim 38$ Myr; i.e. the same order of magnitude as a long AGN disk lifetime).
 In this work, we scale $R_{\mathrm{inner}}$ and $R_{\mathrm{trap}}$ by $\sqrt{M_{\mathrm{SMBH}}}$ (see Figure \ref{fig:disk}).
 This scaling holds a point mass at a constant $t_{\mathrm{GW}}$ from the center of the SMBH, where $t_{\mathrm{GW}}$ is the time it would take for the point mass to inspiral by gravitational wave radiation \citep{Peters1964}.
 For the most massive galaxies, $R_{\mathrm{inner}}$ predicted from this relation can decrease to less than the Innermost Stable Circular Orbit (ISCO).
 In this case, $R_{\mathrm{inner}}$ is set to $R_{\mathrm{ISCO}}$ for the simulation.
 These choices allow us to generate SG disks which solve disk equations for different choices of $M_{\mathrm{SMBH}}$.

-We explore two sets of disk models (both Sirko-Goodman): one model (henceforth \SGfixed{}) using the internal SG disk profile in \mcfacts{}, with a fixed outer disk radius of 0.25 pc and a fixed constant opacity; the other model using \pagn{} \citep{pAGN} (henceforth \SGpagn{}) to interpolate opacity as a function of disk radius.
+We explore two sets of disk models (both Sirko-Goodman): one model (henceforth \SGfixed{}) using the internal SG disk profile in \mcfacts{}, with a fixed outer disk radius of 0.25 pc and a fixed constant opacity; the other model using \pagn{} \citep{pAGN} (henceforth \SGscaled) to interpolate opacity as a function of disk radius.
 The software package \pagn{} \citep{pAGN} generates AGN disk profiles with customizable properties.
-For \pagn{} disk models, we set the outer disk radius to the location where the opacity drops to or below the value at the innermost radius of the disk model.
-The \SGfixed{} disk model uses a constant opacity of $0.575 \mathrm{cm}^2\mathrm{g}^{-1}$, which is higher in the outer disk than the \SGpagn{} model.
-The assumptions underlying each disk model are described by the p3\_SG\_pagn\_off.ini and p3\_SG\_pagn\_on.ini configuration files.
+For the \SGscaled{} disk models, we set the outer disk radius to the location where the opacity drops to or below the value at the innermost radius of the disk model.
+The \SGfixed{} disk model uses a constant opacity of $0.575 \mathrm{cm}^2\mathrm{g}^{-1}$, which is higher in the outer disk than the \SGscaled model.
+We use \pagn{} profiles for other quantities as well: The sound speed of gas in the disk, the density of the disk (different from surface density), the pressure and temperature gradient of the disk, and orbital frequency.
+For the \SGfixed{} disk model, we interpolate a pre-recorded \pagn{} estimate of these profiles for the fiducial disk model and interpret these estimates for galaxies of various SMBH sizes by scaling with $R_g$.
+The assumptions underlying each disk model are described by the p3\_SG\_fixed.ini and p3\_SG\_scaled.ini configuration files.